zjunlp/LightMem-Ego/README.md

 ### `src/ai_glass_app/`

-Android app for Rokid AI Glass.
+Android client app for Rokid AI Glass.
+This is one deployment surface for LightMem-Ego rather than the whole system.

 Current open-source features include: